dan1229/nextjs-base-blocks/README.md

 ### SCSS Globals

-To use the `Base Blocks` you are able to have the following SCSS variables defined in your project, typically in a `globals.scss` file:
+To use the `Base Blocks` properly, you should have the following SCSS variables defined in your project, typically in a `globals.scss` file:

 ```scss
 html,